abenezerayalew/alx-pre_course/0x01-git/README.md

-thisis a repository inside a directory
+this is a repository inside a directory